- Hold the Paddle Properly:

 - Rotate Your Body

-To take a forward sweep stroke on the right side, rotate your torso counter-clockwise so that the right paddle blade is forward.
+To take a stroke on the right side, rotate your torso counter-clockwise so that the right paddle blade is forward.
 Be sure to maintain the paddler's box.
 This is the step that is often performed incorrectly.
 The key to it is the torso rotation not arm motion.

 Place the forward paddle blade in the water near the feet and toward the "tip" of the kayak.
 The blade should be inserted into the water with little disturbance.
 The face of the blade should be perpendicular to the direction of pull.

-- The Power Phase of the Forward Sweep Stroke:
+- Take the Stroke: The Power Phase

 - There are a number of different design features to consider when buying a paddle.
 Make sure you buy and use the right length and thickness paddle.